 (For more information on Section 508, visit the United States Access Board website.)

 Esri and Section 508

 Esri understands the need to provide GIS access to people regardless of their abilities.
 Our goal to design and implement accessible GIS access to people regardless of their abilities.
 Our goal to design and implement accessible GIS products and technologies aligns with the objectives of Section 508.
-The Section 508 requirements arise whenever electronic and information technology companies such as Esri provide software or services to federal agencies.
+The Section 508 requirements apply when the U.S. government procures Information and Communication Technology (ICT), such as Esri's software and services.
 Esri's commitment to accessibility includes supporting the accessibility tools provided by standard operating systems (e.g., Microsoft Windows) as well as building accessibility capabilities into GIS functions across our product line.

 Our accessibility strategy is to